Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 These scripts are designed to run and activate any folder path you set.

 > #### **Although you can simply run a filepath from a streamdeck natively, it won't automatically activate it (at least in win11) so this script can help ensure the desired filepath is brought to the foreground whenever pressed**
 ***

+## Update Scripts
+These scripts are a collection of scripts to quickly update any `chocolatey` repos using the commandline
+***

 ## Other Scripts